St. Mary’s County Arts Council

 In 2011, Nell joined the board of the St. Mary’s County Arts Council and in 2013 became a staff member, serving as the Outreach Coordinator.

 Soon after, she was offered the position as Executive Director and worked in this role until her retirement in 2022.
-Nell continues to serve as an Associate Board Member.

 • Donna Jordan